flancian/garden/agora pkg chapter.md

 [^tft]: As per Matuschak and Nielsen (2022), Kenneth Iverson seems to be the source of the currently dominant blanket term "[[tools for thought]]" -- although I can report he didn't use it in his seminal paper, preferring instead "[[tools of thought]]".
 [^web]: Or [[Web]]?
 See literature for most common term, likely web due to ties to the [[semantic web]] if nothing else.
+[^fedwiki]: As of the time of writing the reference Agora can't publish to fedwiki, but can import fedwikis into the Agora Commons as repositories.

 ## Terminology